gregcox-mongodb/syncMyShoppingList/README.md

 // Create and configure Realm app

-4. Create a new Atlas cluster (DB v4.4) - M10 is fine
+4. Create a new Atlas cluster (DB v4.4) - M10 is fine (free Tier may also work but haven't confirmed)
 5. Create a new Realm App - can call it anything e.g. shoppingList
 6. Link Cluster created in step 4 and click Create